 If a property needs a lot of work, you'll normally be asked to start by insulating your home.
 If this doesn't improve the situation you may be allowed to replace the heating system or repair or replace your windows.
 You shouldn't do any work until you've received a formal certificate of approval from the council, explaining what work you are authorised to do.

 Warm Homes Scheme

-The Warm Homes and Warm Homes Plus schemes close on 31 March 2016 and have stopped taking new applications.
+The Warm Homes and Warm Homes Plus schemes closed on 31 March 2015.